 The tacos, of course, are what put Frezko Taco Spot on the map.
 The ingredients are always fresh and plentiful.
 The options are endless, too, starting with a protein of your choice, an array of toppings, and a choice of corn or flour tortillas.
 The meat is liberal, well-seasoned, and moist.

 Another excellent choice is the enormous Baja shrimp quesadillas.
 This hearty 9” guilty pleasure has a crunchy exterior and a warm, gooey center that oozes with flavorful goodness.
 This take on the original Baja shrimp taco was created for a tipsy and peckish patron — and it has been on the menu ever since.

 Salinas suggests an order of Chicano Fries to satisfy a hungry family of four.
 This budget-friendly, sizable side dish is just $11.50.
 The fries are served with the skin-on and can be loaded with a choice of meat, grilled onions, cilantro, and sour cream.

 after all the delectable grub, you might enjoy some cold beverages to wash it all down.
 They have soft drinks on tap, but if you prefer your drinks with a south-of-the-border flavor, try the Agua Frescas.
 These mild and fruity drinks are kid-friendly and will certainly quench your thirst.
-In mid-February, they will add a selection of both Mexican and domestic beers.
+Or you may just wanna try a sample of their selections of Mexican and domestic brews.
 Salinas promises that his version of Michelada – a kicked-up beer cocktail – will be top-notch and unlike any other.

 Salinas, originally from Detroit, is extremely passionate about his roots, food, family, and community.
 In fact, many of his family members are responsible for the day-to-day operations.
 While his Detroit swagger has gotten him far, he remains modest and humble.
 He is a firm believer in philanthropy and gives back to the local community often.